 Alzheimer's: Dealing with family conflict

 Alzheimer's disease can cause stress for families.
-Work through family conflicts together so that you can focus on what's important.By Mayo Clinic Staff
+Work through conflicts together so that you can focus on what's important.By Mayo Clinic Staff

 There are many "right" ways to provide care.
 Respect each caregiver's abilities, style and values.
 Be especially supportive of family members responsible for daily, hands-on care.

 Even with effective communication and cooperation among family caregivers, you may need help resolving conflicts or coping with stress.
 You might join a support group for dementia caregivers, seek family counseling or ask for advice from your medical care team.

 Working through conflicts can help you move on to more important things — caring for your family member and enjoying your time together.

 - Resolving family conflicts.
 Alzheimer's Association. https://www.alz.org/help-support/resources/resolving-family-conflicts.
 Accessed Sept.
 7, 2018.